Court filing: Minnesota high school league violated its bylaws in delaying football, volleyball

-The motion seeking a temporary restraining order to revoke the changes the league made to its fall 2020 athletic seasons in a board meeting on Aug.
+The motion seeks a temporary restraining order to revoke the changes the league made to its fall 2020 athletic seasons in a board meeting on Aug.
 4.

-The motion, filed by on behalf of three unnamed central Minnesota high school athletes, contends that league rules state that such changes are the domain of the league’s representative assembly, a legislative body of up to 48 people who represent its 16 administrative regions, and asks that the board of directors’ ruling be set aside.
+Filed on behalf of three unnamed central Minnesota high school athletes, the motion contends that league rules state that such changes are the domain of the league's representative assembly, a legislative body of up to 48 people who represent its 16 administrative regions, and asks that the board of directors' ruling be set aside.

 "We contend that the league's board didn't have the authority to take the action it did," said Sam Diehl, a partner with the Saul Ewing, Arnstein and Lehr law firm and the lead attorney on the suit.
 "We're not trying to dictate the results.
 Our stated objective is simply that we believe the league has not followed its own rules."